isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 It is always important to tell a story with the data you gather.
 A simple excel chart might not be sufficient.
 Who is the targeted audience?
 What is the message you are driving across?
 How do you create an engaging story?
 Get the answers in this book.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=E2951FA4-31EB-4EFD-9BC5-5E5613B8AAF8">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/E2951FA4-31EB-4EFD-9BC5-5E5613B8AAF8">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202390529">find the book at the libraries</a>.

-<h5>Nudge: Improving Decisions About Health, Wealth, and Happiness</h5>
+<h5>Confident Data Skills</h5>
-<i>Richard H. Thaler & Cass R. Sunstein</i><br/>
+<i>Kirill Eremenko</i><br/>
 <a href="http://eresources.nlb.gov.sg/ereads/proxy?id=30E812F5-E00E-40F6-B084-37D6AA4E6C19"><img src="/images/FS-2-nudge.jpg" style="width:300px; text-align:left;"></a><br/>
-Call Number: English 158 LYU.
-Penguin Books, 2008.<br/>
+Call Number: English 006.312 ERE -[COM].
+London : Kogan Page, 2018.<br/>
-People do not choose freely, even when they think they do.
-Circumstances, context and biases affect our decisions.
-Nudge teaches us how to steer away from bad decisions towards engineering better choices for ourselves and others.<br/>
+What data analytics skills do you need for your career?
+In this book, Eremenko uncovers the fundamentals of acquiring skills like data mining, preparing, analysing, and communicating data, in addition to financial modelling and presenting data through film making and dynamic simulations.<br/>
-Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=30E812F5-E00E-40F6-B084-37D6AA4E6C19">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/30E812F5-E00E-40F6-B084-37D6AA4E6C19">online</a> &#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202729947">find the book at the libraries</a>.
+Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=A4B9D1FA-3C88-4A22-B2CF-CC4A3F05A02C">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/A4B9D1FA-3C88-4A22-B2CF-CC4A3F05A02C">online</a> &#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=203094313">find the book at the libraries</a>.

-<h5>The How of Happiness: A New Approach to Getting the Life You Want</h5>
+<h5>Good Charts</h5>
-<i>Sonja Lyubomirsky</i><br/>
+<i>Scott Berinato</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=ea298ace-b4a4-4177-97fe-71d9924a07f6"><img src="/images/FS-2-the-how-of-happiness.jpg" style="width:300px; text-align:left;"></a><br/>
-Call Number: English 158 LYU.
-Penguin Books, 2008.<br/> Hack your way into a happier life using these scientifically-grounded strategies based on years of research. <br/>
+Call Number: 658.452 BER -[BIZ].
+Boston, Massachusetts : Harvard Business Review Press, 2016.<br/> “Dataviz” Scott Berinato, shares some guiding principles of chart creation in this easy-to-follow book on data visualization.
+He also shares how visual perception and neuroscience influence our minds in determining whether a chart is insightful or meaningless. <br/>
-Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=ea298ace-b4a4-4177-97fe-71d9924a07f6">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/ ea298ace-b4a4-4177-97fe-71d9924a07f6">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202729947">find the book at the libraries</a>.
+Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=6F642C47-E6B3-4BA2-968B-75EADD9D99D7">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/6F642C47-E6B3-4BA2-968B-75EADD9D99D7">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202549485">find the book at the libraries</a>.

 <h5>The How of Happiness: A New Approach to Getting the Life You Want</h5>
 <i>Sonja Lyubomirsky</i><br/>